Yohrog/VecTooDee/README.md

 - Better support for integer vectors (both signed and unsigned)
 - More options for defining the exact type of floats that are to be used
 - More uniform naming scheme for functions
+- Support for 3D vectors at some point (although then I'll have to think of a new name)